AIRI-Institute/skill-fusion/README.md

 We provide minimal docker images to run evaluation of SkillFusion and SkillTron methods in Eval-AI submission-like mode.

+**Note**: you need to download and put to expected folders pretrained weights before building evaluation containers.

 - SkillFusion

   To build the minimal SkillFusion docker image, go to [docker_skillfusion](docker_skillfusion/):